 Booking of places to attend Bath Rugby Community camps

-When working with Bath Rugby, we will ensure that the organisation is fully GDPR compliant through contractual requirement.
+When working with Bath Rugby, it will be ensured that the third party is fully GDPR compliant through contractual requirement.

-Through agreeing to this privacy notice you are consenting to Bath Rugby processing your personal data for the purposes outlined.
+Through agreeing to this privacy notice the data subject is consenting to Bath Rugby processing personal data for the purposes outlined.

-You may withdraw consent at any time by emailing email@example.com or writing to us, see last section of this document for full contact details.
+The data subject may withdraw consent at any time by emailing email@example.com or writing to Bath Rugby, see last section of this document for full contact details.

-Bath Rugby do not broker or pass on information gained from your engagement with the agency without your consent.
+Bath Rugby do not broker or pass on information gained without the data subject’s consent.
 However, Bath Rugby may disclose your Personal Information to meet legal obligations, regulations or valid governmental request.
-The agency may also enforce its Terms and Conditions, including investigating potential violations of its Terms and Conditions to detect, prevent or mitigate fraud or security or technical issues; or to protect against imminent harm to the rights, property or safety of Bath Rugby, its clients and/or the wider community.
+Any third party may also enforce its Terms and Conditions, including investigating potential violations of its Terms and Conditions to detect, prevent or mitigate fraud or security or technical issues; or to protect against imminent harm to the rights, property or safety of Bath Rugby, its clients and/or the wider community.